 Many people assume elder law attorneys are the only option when it comes time to create legal documents or begin planning their estate.
 There is a less costly choice, however, in the form of a legal document preparer.
 Legal document preparers are often overlooked because people are simply unfamiliar with the duties they can perform.
-Senior Planning is certified with the Arizona State Bar Association as a legal document preparer and we can help with any of the following:
+Senior Planning is certified with the Arizona Supreme Court as a legal document preparer and we can help with any of the following:

 Long-Term Care Planning:

 The staggering price of long-term care can leave even the most judicious person unprepared.
 Senior Planning can help.
 Senior Planning’s legal document preparing team will help you apply for state or federal benefits if applicable, set up qualified income trusts, and create guardianship in case a loved one can no longer make decisions on their own.
 We can also create guardianship avoidance if that is not something you want.

 Each state has unique Medicaid rules and Senior Planning is extremely familiar with Arizona’s ALTCS rules.
 We’ll be able to help you decide whether or not you are eligible for certain benefits and what you need to do to become eligible.

 Long-term care planning also means Senior Planning can help you find different types of care and determine which type is most appropriate.
 We’ll maximize your private resources and possibly secure public resources to finance the necessary care.